 Whales can be found in every ocean in the world, from Africa to Antarctica.
 The best way to watch whales is by going on a small-ship expedition cruise.

 One can look at these spectacular creatures in basically any country that has a coastline.
 However, some designated places on earth will offer only the best whale-watching experience for you.

 These places are also prominent for having a higher chance of sightings where whales come conveniently close to the shore.
 With the migratory nature of these mammals, there are places you can spot them all year round.

-Not only are these destinations scenic but you will also find a vast diversity of other marine and birdlife, making your overall trip worthwhile.
+Not only are these destinations scenic, but you will also find a vast diversity of other marine and birdlife, making your overall trip worthwhile.

 1. Tromso, Norway

-Tromso is perched in the Arctic circle and is a perfect place to start your whale cruising adventures.
+Tromso is perched in the Arctic Circle and is a perfect place to start your whale cruising adventures.
 This city is a popular tourist destination and offers the best experience of exploring ocean life.

-If the weather is at its best, an underwater hydrophone and drone are launched that strives to capture the sounds and images of the whales.
+If the weather is at its best, an underwater hydrophone and drone are launched that strive to capture the sounds and images of the whales.
 This activity depends on the whale’s location and may take 6-7 hours.